AVAILABLE COVID-19 TREATMENT OPTIONS

 The U.S. Food and Drug Administration (FDA) has authorized treatments for emergency use.
 Talk to your healthcare provider about treatment options.
-Your provider will know the best option for you, based on your symptoms and your health history.
+Your healthcare provider will know the best option for you, based on your symptoms and your health history.
 If you do not have a healthcare provider, call 1-877-332-6585 to find out who to talk with about your symptoms and treatment.

 OUT-OF-HOSPITAL TREATMENT OPTIONS FOR PATIENTS WITH MILD TO MODERATE COVID-19 ILLNESS

 The following treatments have been authorized for emergency use by the FDA for non-hospitalized patients with mild to moderate cases of COVID-19.
 The FDA has determined that the known and potential benefits of these treatments for non-hospitalized patients are greater than the treatments' known and potential risks.

-Monoclonal antibody treatments: The FDA has issued Emergency Use Authorization for three investigational monoclonal antibody treatments that can attach to SARS-CoV-2, the coronavirus that causes COVID-19.
+Monoclonal antibody treatments: The FDA has issued Emergency Use Authorization for two investigational monoclonal antibody treatments that can attach to SARS-CoV-2, the coronavirus that causes COVID-19.
 These antibodies could help your immune system recognize and respond more effectively to the virus.

 These treatments have been authorized for patients with mild to moderate cases.
 This includes those who have had symptoms for 10 days or less, who are 12 years of age and older, and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
 It also includes people who are 65 years old or older, and for people who have certain chronic medical conditions.
-Learn more about antibody treatments with bamlanivimab, the combination of etesevimab and bamlanivimab, and the combination of casirivimab and imdevimab.
+Learn more about antibody treatments with: etesevimab and bamlanivimab or casirivimab and imdevimab.